gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 Graphene was developed to encapsulate all host-specific code in one layer, called the Platform Adaptation Layer, or PAL.
-Thus, if there is a PAL for a given host, the library OS and applications will 'just work'.
+Thus, if there is a PAL for a given host, the library OS and applications will "just work".

 Porting Graphene to a new host only requires porting a PAL, by implementing the [[PAL Host ABI]] using OS features of the host.
-Currently, we have ported Graphene Library OS to FreeBSD and Linux (the latter also with Intel SGX support).
+To date, we ported Graphene to FreeBSD and Linux (the latter also with Intel SGX support).
 Support for more hosts is expected in the future.

 #### Check out Application Test Cases